jonathdls/Naval_Architect-Marine_Analysis/README.md

 - What is your name in hexadecimal form?

 ### 2) Mooring chain properties
-Chains are important components in the mooring system use to keep floating structures in place.
+Chains are important components in the mooring system used to keep floating structures in place.

 The task 2 Python file contains a simplified ```MooringChain``` class capable of returning the breaking strength and dry weight of chain in accordance with DNVGL-OS-E302 (or any other class society for that matter).
 This class can be used to answer he following questions: